jaehyun0415/Snaky/README.md

 # Snaky
 This project is MJ Team Project

-Snaky is a Snake game series including a basic one-player version and three versions of AI to play Snake automatically.
+Snaky is a Snake game including a basic one-player version.

 The project is implemented in Python.